 March, 11.
 Great Sheffield Flood.
-The Dale Dike Dam bursts devastating the northern English town of Sheffield in an event known as the Great Sheffield Flood.
+The Dale Dike Dam bursts devastating the northern English town of Sheffield.
 At least 240 people are killed and more than 5,000 homes and businesses are damaged or destroyed.

 April, 12.
 Dickens gives a speech in support of free health care for the poor, held at the Willis’s Rooms, London.

 May.
 Our Mutual Friend is published monthly between May 1864 and November 1865.
 The first part contains what is now Book 1, Chapters 1-4 in volume form.

 May, 2.
 John Devine executed at Newgate for the murder and robbery of an elderly man.

 June.
 Second part of Our Mutual Friend published (Book 1, Chapters 5-7).